Business Fuel Statement of Notifiable Matters

 If you apply for credit with us, or propose to act as guarantor, we may disclose your personal information to, or collect personal information about you from a Credit Reporting Body.
 This is because Credit Reporting Bodies are allowed to handle personal information relating to credit under the Privacy Act and the CR Code.

 Each Credit Reporting Body is required by law to have a policy which explains how they will manage your credit-related personal information.
 To view the policy of any of these Credit Reporting Bodies, please visit the relevant Credit Reporting Body’s website and follow the Privacy links, or you can contact them directly for further information.

 The information is used for the purpose of determining your eligibility for commercial credit and to assess whether to accept you as a guarantor for an application for commercial credit where you have consented to the disclosure of a consumer and commercial credit report for that purpose.
 Credit Reporting Bodies may include your personal information in reports that they provide to credit providers to assist those providers in assessing your credit worthiness (such as when you have applied for a loan from the provider).

 The Privacy Act and the CR Code limit what we can do with the information we obtain from a Credit Reporting Body.
 Generally, it can only be used in relation to the credit products you hold through us.

 For example, we may register with the Credit Reporting Bodies any of the following information:

 - any application you make to us as an enquiry;

-- if you fail to meet your payment obligations or you commit a serious credit infringement in relation to consumer credit provided by us under your consumer credit contract;
+- if you fail to meet your payment obligations in relation to r commercial credit provided by us under your commercial credit contract;

 6. Excluding your credit reporting information from direct marketing pre-screening: